lsprangers/lsprangers.github.io/docs/design_systems/search_system/index.md

 ### Embeddings
-[Embeddings](/docs/nn_and_llm/EMBEDDINGS.md#embeddings) are a way to create dense, numeric representations, that can have geometric operations like subtraction, addition, and "closeness", performed on them
+[Embeddings](/docs/transformer_and_llm/EMBEDDINGS.md#embeddings) are a way to create dense, numeric representations, that can have geometric operations like subtraction, addition, and "closeness", performed on them

-- Types:
-    - [Word Embeddings](/docs/nn_and_llm/EMBEDDINGS.md#bert-word-embeddings) are how we turn words into vectors, and was the start of most embedding models...everything changed when we started to use [attention](/docs/nn_and_llm/EMBEDDINGS.md#attention)
+- [Word Embeddings](/docs/transformer_and_llm/EMBEDDINGS.md#bert-word-embeddings) are how we turn words into vectors, and was the start of most embedding models...everything changed when we started to use [attention](/docs/transformer_and_llm/EMBEDDINGS.md#attention)
-    - [Sentence Embeddings](/docs/nn_and_llm/EMBEDDINGS.md#bert-sentence-embeddings) are basically just aggregations of word embeddings, but things get a bit tricky and we start using multiple hidden layers
+- [Sentence Embeddings](/docs/transformer_and_llm/EMBEDDINGS.md#bert-sentence-embeddings) are basically just aggregations of word embeddings, but things get a bit tricky and we start using multiple hidden layers
-    - [Document Embeddings](/docs/nn_and_llm/EMBEDDINGS.md#bert-sentence-embeddings) are basically just concatenated or aggregated sentence embeddings
+- [Document Embeddings](/docs/transformer_and_llm/EMBEDDINGS.md#bert-sentence-embeddings) are basically just concatenated or aggregated sentence embeddings
-    - [User Embeddings](/docs/nn_and_llm/EMBEDDINGS.md#user-embeddings) are typically created using User-Item interactions, along with other features like demographics, click through data, or history
+- [User Embeddings](/docs/transformer_and_llm/EMBEDDINGS.md#user-embeddings) are typically created using User-Item interactions, along with other features like demographics, click through data, or history
 - We can create embeddings for almost anything, but at the end of the day the embeddings need to make sense for what we want to do, which is typically find "similar" things, or find geometric interpretations of "things" like Paris is to France as Berlin is to Germany

 ## Scalable, Real Serving Systems
 We'll walk through how serving systems would be architected in the current world